Jerry Springer: The Opera: Act I

-Jerry Springers frenzied audience greets Jerry as he arrives at his notorious TV talk show.
+Jerry Springer's frenzied audience greets him as he arrives at his notorious TV talk show.
 His first guest, Dwight, is cheating on Peaches with Zandra.
 The three fight, and Jerry's security men break up the battle.
 Jerry is briefly admonished by his inner Valkyrie.
 Dwight is also cheating with a cross dresser named Tremont.
 After a commercial break, Jerry's second guest, Montel, tells his partner, Andrea, that he likes to dress as a baby and that he is cheating on her with Baby Jane, a woman who dresses as a little girl.
 Jerry's Warm-Up Man contributes to Andrea's humiliation and is fired.
 Jerry again wrestles with his inner Valkyrie.
 Jerry's final guests are Shawntel and her husband, Chucky.
 She wants to be a stripper and demonstrates a dance before her mother, Irene, arrives.
 Irene attacks Shawntel.
 Chucky pleads innocence, but Jerry's secret JerryCam camera footage shows that Chucky is a patron of strip clubs and a Ku Klux Klan member.
 The Klan comes up on stage, and the Warm Up Man gives Montel a gun.
 The Warm-Up Man jostles Montel, who accidentally shoots Jerry.